Vancouver Dining | The Best Places For Dinner

 Dessert!
 Canoli, sorbetto, and macarons

 Maenam is one of Chef Angus An’s restaurants.
 Though his name may not be familiar he has trained with many a renown chef and put in his time at several at Michelin-starred restaurants.
-I was never a huge fan of any Thai restaurants in Vancouver, especially not after having traveled to Thailand, but the food at Maenam is legit.
-The flavors are bold and make you want to come back for more.
+I was never a huge fan of any Thai restaurants in Vancouver, especially not after having travelled to Thailand, but the food at Maenam is legit.
+The flavours are bold and make you want to come back for more.

 Hot and sour sablefish soup